alpesis-web/atr/life/20140730-Technical_Preparation.md

 Using this table, you could easily compute, for example, that a hash table mapping every 32-bit integer to a boolean value could fit in memory on a single machine.

+### Step 1: Ask Questions

+- What are the data types?
+- How much data is there?
+- What assumptions do you need to solve the problem?
+- Who is the user?